CEXTBurmawala/notes/all_notes/change_project.md

 - In current platform directory:
 	- Run `yarn unlink`
 	- Run `make docker-down`
+	- Run `docker ps` to ensure that containers are no longer running.

 ### Use next node version
 - In next platform directory: